 - Bacterial vaginosis – the most common vaginitis.
 Caused by a shift in the balance of vaginal bacteria with less of the normal healthy bacteria and more of the type that may produce odor and discharge.
 Maybe recurrent and difficult to cure.
 Risk factors include douching, cigarette smoking, or a new partner.
 However, Treatment of male partner has NOT been shown to be helpful.
 Bacterial Vaginosis – CDC summary

 - Candida albicans – this fungal organism most commonly causes itching and irritation of the vaginal opening.
-Recurrences may be caused by recent treatment with antibiotic therapy, uncontrolled diabetes, pregnancy, disorders of immune system, corticosteroid therapy, vaginal douching.
+Recurrences may be caused by recent treatment with antibiotic therapy, uncontrolled diabetes, pregnancy, disorders of the immune system, corticosteroid therapy, vaginal douching.

-- Trichomoniasis – also called “trich” – (sexually transmitted) and caused by a single-celled protozoan parasite Trichonomas vaginalis.
+- Trichomoniasis – also called “trich” – (sexually transmitted) and caused by a single-celled protozoan parasite Trichomonas vaginalis.
 Produces marked odor.
 Treatment of male partner required.
 Trichomonas – CDC Summary

-- Atrophic vaginitis – the lining of the vagina becomes thin and fragile when estrogen levels drop around the time of the menopause.
+- Atrophic vaginitis – the lining of the vagina becomes thin and fragile when estrogen levels drop around the time of menopause.
 The vagina may become inflamed and irritated.
-Effectively treated with local estrogen therapy (Cream, tablet, ring)
+Effectively treated with local estrogen therapy (cream, tablets, suppositories, ring)

 In many cases, it is difficult to determine the cause of recurring vaginitis.
 However, you may be able to help yourself by paying attention to the following factors.
 If one of the following situations applies to you, you may experiment or change your activities in hopes of reducing the frequency of recurrent vaginitis.
 Please let us know if any of the following applies to you.